 Kickstarter is the go-to platform for any company seeking funding for a new project or product with over 150,000 successful past campaigns.
 With the combination of a user-friendly interface, it might be surprising that such a popular website uses Ruby on Rails for its foundation.

 Is Ruby on Rails Dead?

-The short answer: absolutely not.
-The best part of learning Ruby on Rails is that it takes a lot of the guesswork and troubleshooting that can go along with other coding languages.
+The short answer: no. The best part of learning Ruby on Rails is that it takes out a lot of the guesswork and troubleshooting that can go along with other coding languages.
 In contrast, Ruby on Rails code has standard default settings, making life easier.

 What Is the Future of Ruby on Rails?

 Ruby on Rails might not be the new kid on the block, but it’s far from dying out.
 As one of the top programming languages available, Ruby on Rails has proven to be a solid option for that next web application.
 Between its ability to be highly scalable, a vast library of gems, and cost-effectiveness, this programming language will probably continue to be a top choice for developers everywhere.